alstondsouza1/fitness-tracker/README.md

 ### **4. Dark Mode**
 - Users can toggle between light and dark modes for better readability and user preference.

+### **5. Total Workout Hours**
+- The application calculates and displays the total number of workout hours logged by the user.

 ---